salarghaffarian/Train-Test-Validation-Dataset-Generation/README.md

 - **Input Image**: is the image whether it is raster or label image for cropping.
 - **Export Folder**: is the directory for saving the generated cropped patches.
 - **Window Size**: is the size of the cropping window which is equal to the size of the generated small patches.
-(X is the sample's length in X direction and Y is their length in Y direction.)
+(X is the patch/cropped images' length in X direction and Y is their length in Y direction.)
 - **Stride**: is the step size of the moving window for generating the patches.
 It can move in different step sizes in X and Y directions.
 - **Output name**: is the constant part of the generated patches' name.
 - **Training Percentage**: is the percentage of Total generated patches goes into Training Dataset.